Sinkovkyi/Funding-Layoff-Analysis/README.md

 ## Purpose

-Each visualization provides a different angle on the relationship between startup growth (via funding) and workforce dynamics (via layoffs).
+Each visualization provides workforce dynamics (via layoffs).
 Filters and interactive features allow for dynamic analysis by:

 - Company
 - Location